This popular range of rotationally moulded vertical tanks are manufactured in several different varieties for differing uses.

 Potable and Non-Potable water – why have different tanks?

-Non-potable water tanks, on the other hand, can be ‘natural’ which is slightly translucent white.
-This helps with checking fluid levels as you can see from the outside of the tank how much is left, without even a gauge.
+These tanks can be supplied in ‘natural’ which is slightly translucent white.
+This helps with checking fluid levels as you can see from the outside of the tank how much is left, therefore you don’t need a gauge.

 This is a more diverse range of tanks, including: